savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

 ### Microsoft

-Microsoft has been publishing extensive design resources about inclusiveness on [their dedicated website](https://inclusive.microsoft.design/).
+While we do not endorse all of their content (especially the one related to "inclusive AI"), Microsoft has been publishing great extensive design resources about inclusiveness on [their dedicated website](https://inclusive.microsoft.design/).

 # What to look for and what to avoid